Converg3nce/matic-docs/docs/develop/dagger-webhooks.md

 As dagger webhook uses JWT based authentication mechanism, we need to first obtain a JWT token, which needs to be passed along with all of subsequent requests.

-Sending a HTTP POST request [here](https://webhooks.dagger.matic.network/api/token), generates a JWT token for you. _Please keep it secret._
+Sending a HTTP POST request [here](https://webhooks.dagger.matic.network/api/token), generates a JWT token for you.

+From now on we'll referring to it as **JWT-TOKEN**. _And please keep it secret._

 <Tabs
   defaultValue="curl"